Generative AI

 It is crucial to exercise caution when using generative AI.
 The following guidelines are about using and purchasing generative artificial intelligence (AI) tools at VCU.
 Note that these guidelines do not create a new university policy.
 Instead, they use existing university policies and standards.
 We welcome your feedback and will work to continually update our guidelines as things change.

-Do not enter confidential (Category 1) or sensitive (Category 2) data into any AI tools.
+Do not enter confidential (Category 1) or sensitive (Category 2) data into any AI tools unless they have been approved for use by VCU IT Governance.
 Information given to generative AI tools is not private.
 Remember, humans may review content put into public models.
 Do not put anything in you wouldn’t want someone to review or read or to be available to anyone on the internet.

 Confidential and sensitive data includes non-public research data, finance and credit card information, HR and employee data, student names, IDs, email addresses, records, and grades.
 It also includes medical info protected by HIPAA.
 Refer to VCU’s Data Classification Standard for more information.
 Or, use VCU’s Data Classification Tool to classify data.